To allow users in your organization's Azure AD to sign up - and sign in - to Gluu with ease you need to do the following:

 Each user will then be authenticated against your Azure AD (and any specific groups that you added).
 If the user's email matches and the user is in the group, then he/she will enter Gluu and the user will be automatically created in your Gluu account.

 From now on, he/she can enter Gluu by clicking the Microsoft button.
 Users don't have to create any separate passwords.

 Roles and rights have to be added to the user after he or she has accessed and been set up.
 See this article on managing rights.

 This access will be granted until the user is removed from your Azure AD domain and/or the groups that you have allowed to access.
 So, if you want to stop a user from accessing Gluu, then he/she should be removed from your Azure AD (or the allowed groups).

 Authenticating users that are already in Gluu

 Tip!
 If you want to add roles and rights to users before they sign in, then add them to Gluu manually first - without inviting them.
-You can then send out a common email with the link and instruction to sign in by clicking the Microsoft sign in button.
+You can then send out a common email with the link and instructions to sign in by clicking the Microsoft sign-in button.
 Gluu can help you import larger sets of users.
 Just send the list to our helpdesk.